 - Use a scissors to cut out any remaining gills in the fish head.

-- Scrub away any visible food on the fish bones using a cheap toothbrush, paying particular attention to the bloodline on the underside of the spine (the side of the spine that faces the organ cavity).
+- Scrub away any visible blood or dirt on the fish bones using a cheap toothbrush, paying particular attention to the bloodline on the underside of the spine (the side of the spine that faces the organ cavity).
 It is alright to do this under running water.

 - Place the fish head on a chopping board standing up so that the fish mouth is facing towards the sky.
 With the knife blade facing towards the mouth and the dull edge facing towards the forehead, insert the knife into the forehead, through as deep as possible and split the head into half by bringing the knife down and cutting through the mouth lips and jaws.
 The front half of the fish head should now be split in two.